anderslauri/eleutheria-gcp-iap/README.md

 ### /healthz (GET)
 Kubernetes health endpoint for liveness and readiness.
 Return code `200 OK` with no body.

+### Caching
+Multiple layers of caching exist to enhance throughput.

+1. JWK-caching.
+Read frequently, changed seldom.
+Using `Copy on Write` cache for self-signed JWT, `Atomic.Value` keeps JWK from `accounts.google.com` in memory.
+Loaded on startup.
+Cleaning is done every one hour, if item count is above 500.
+2. JWT-caching.
+Read frequently, changed frequently.
+Utilize `Sync.Map` with cleaning routine, `ttl` is `exp` of token minus routine interval.
+Only hash of token is kept.
+No reason else.
+3. Ingress-caching.
+Read frequently, changed seldom.
+Using `Copy on Write` cache.
+No cleaning, if new ingress is detected with annotation.
+Recreate cache from all ingresses.
+4. GWS-caching.
+Authorization caching, read frequently and changed frequently.
+Utilize `Sync.Map`, only kept in memory for 30min after request to query per user to GWS.

+MemoryStore?
+Yes, should be easy.
+It's an interface implementation.

 [Google Workspace Groups API]: <https://developers.google.com/admin-sdk/directory/reference/rest/v1/groups> "Google Workspace Groups API"
 [Google Workspace Administrator Roles]: <https://support.google.com/a/answer/2405986> "Google Workspace Administrator Roles"